-Our family really loves to visit different parks.
-Sometimes it's just a short walk to our neighborhood park to visit the ducks or play at the playground.
-Other times, we'll head out and spend a day exploring trails or finding a new park to enjoy.
+Sometimes we just go for a short walk at our neighborhood park to visit the ducks or play at the playground.
+Other times, we'll spend a day exploring trails or hiking at one of the state or national parks.

 3. Have a Picnic

-It doesn't have to be fancy or a big deal.
-Just grab a blanket and take lunch to the park one afternoon and the kids will talk about it for weeks.
+One of the most popular park activities that can be done with friends, family or your favorite canine.
+It doesn't have to be fancy or a big deal either -- Just grab a blanket (we love taking this foldable waterproof picnic blanket with us!) and take lunch to the park one afternoon.
+I promise, your kids will talk about it for weeks!

 4. Hike a Trail